Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 If you’ve been using Spectrum router, you must be encountering weaker signals in your kitchen, backyard, or garage.
 While the ideal solution is to get a mesh system, a WiFi extender can be good if you’re on a tight budget or have basic requirements.

-However, there are many options to choose from, which makes it difficult to find an ideal extender for your Spectrum connection.
+However, there are many options to choose from, which makes it difficult to find an ideal extender for your Spectrum internet connection.
 No worries, I got 17 of them and used each for about 5 days.
 I tested their capabilities across speeds, coverage, signal quality, consistency, reliability, and more during this period.

 Out of 17, only below 7 options performed excellently and made it to the list.